masasam/emacs-easy-jekyll/README.md

 Deploy jekyll source at Google Cloud Storage.

+	M-x easy-jekyll-next-postdir
+	M-x easy-jekyll-previous-postdir

+With this you can go to a directory other than _post.

+	M-x easy-jekyll-nth-blog

+You can move to a blog with the specified number.

 	M-x easy-jekyll-image

 Generate link of image from image file directory under 'easy-jekyll-image-directory' directory.